 8. If this doesn’t solve your problem, then move on to the subsequent fix.

 If you are looking for a sound booster for Windows then you must check this blog.

 Outdated and faulty audio drivers can give rise to audio not working issues.
 In this case, you can update the drivers with the help of the below instructions.

-- Press Windows + X keys to open the menu and choose the option of Device Manager.
+1. Press the Windows + X keys to open the menu and choose the option of Device Manager.

-- Now right click on the “Speakers” driver and choose the “Update driver” option from the context menu.
+3. Now right-click on the “Speakers” driver and choose the “Update driver” option from the context menu.

 8. Update the IDT High Definition Audio CODEC

-The IDT high definition audio CODEC is an important component of Windows system which deals with the coding-decoding of the system sound.
+The IDT high-definition audio CODEC is an important component of the Windows system that deals with the coding-decoding of the system sound.

 Sometimes users might experience Windows 10 sound problems due to a problem with the IDT HD audio codec.
 If the IDT HD audio codec is corrupted or out-of-date, then it can give rise to audio problems on your Windows PC.
 So, the only way to resolve this issue would be by updating the drivers.

-- You can right click on the volume/sound icon in the bottom right corner of the Windows toolbar.
+1. You can right-click on the volume/sound icon in the bottom right corner of the Windows toolbar.